Glenbard West High School: Facilities

 Glenbard, as it was named by Glen Ellyn and Lombard townships, was constructed in 1922 atop Honeysuckle Hill, overlooking Lake Ellyn.
 Built with dark red brick, the building was built with castle-like design, complete with a turret and other minor castle details.
 Glenbard West also has a tower known as the sixth floor.
 From the window of the sixth floor tower, the Willis (formerly Sears) Tower in downtown Chicago can be seen on a clear day.
+Many more recent students of West and other local teens sometimes jokingly refer to the school as "Hogwarts", as some see its architecture a physical resemblance to the school from the "Harry Potter" series.

 Athletics were initially played in a gymnasium, built in 1936, in the school building itself, but with the construction of a $12 million state of-the-art field house across the street (nicknamed the Peter "Commish" Mastandrea Field House after the long time and beloved P.E Teacher who retired at the end of 2021–22 school year), the former gym was turned into the Robert D. Elliott Library, named after one of the most influential principals in the school's history.
 Biester Gym was built in 1958.

-Across the road from Glenbard West is Bill Duchon Field, where football, boys' and girls' soccer, and track are played.
+Across the road from Glenbard West is Memorial Field, where soccer, lacrosse, field hockey, and other sports are played.
+By the lake stands Bill Duchon Field, where football, girls' flag football, and track are played.
 Originally built in 1923, it was renamed in 1980 in honor of a head football coach who led West to several conference championships.
 The stadium seats up to 5,000 spectators, with the home side overlooking Lake Ellyn.
 In 2001, Duchon field was named by USA Today as one of the top 10 places to watch high school football.

 Additions to the school were added beginning in 1926.
 The auditorium was built in 1931, and the East Wing in 1953.
 Glenbard East was built in 1959 in Lombard, and the original school became Glenbard West.
 There was a complete renovation of the school during the 1964–1965 school year, adding new choral, band, and physical science facilities.
 The George Zahrobsky Botanical Garden, Shakespeare Garden and Poets' Corner were added in later years.
 A new library and field house were completed in 2001, and the most recent additions, the science wings, were added in 2016.